Everett24/Craigslist_EDA/README.md

-# The project you are viewing is most likely incomplete
+## The project you are viewing is most likely incomplete
-## Be sure to check fo updates in the future
+### Be sure to check fo updates in the future

+# Required Dependencies
+Numpy, Pandas, Scipy, Matplotlib, Plotly, Mongo, Scrapy

 # More interested in a presentation?
 https://docs.google.com/presentation/d/12_2SXh1ya6fVJExogjYAy0o4CeQFp7535azGPNYDrqQ/edit?usp=sharing